unswsecsoc/constitution/README.md

         n) To ensure that Arc is informed of changes to the Executive;
         o) To pass on their knowledge to their successor; and
         p) Other duties as in accordance with the Constitution of the club.

-      3.8.2 Vice President
-        a) In the absence of the President, to chair all meetings (held during their term) of the club or society;
-        b) To be responsible for matters relating to sponsorship and funding from outside organisations other than Arc, including but not limited to:
+        q) To be responsible for matters relating to sponsorship and funding from outside organisations other than Arc, including but not limited to:
             i.
 Liaising with such outside organisations;
            ii.
 Establishing the sponsorship proposal for the year; and iii.
 Organising events run in conjunction with sponsors.
-        c) To arrive at a budget with the Executive;
+        r) To arrive at a budget with the Executive;
-        d) To assist the President in coordinating the activities and administration of the Club;
-        e) To have a thorough knowledge of the Club's constitution;
-        f) To ensure that motions made at any Meeting of the Club are reflective of the constitution;
+        s) To ensure that motions made at any Meeting of the Club are reflective of the constitution;
-        g) To liaise with fellow office bearers; and
-        h) To assist the President in their duties wherever practical.

-      3.8.3 Secretary
+      3.8.2 Secretary
         a) To be responsible for receiving and replying to all correspondence on behalf of the club;
-        b) To organise meetings, agendas (in consultation with the President), and minutes;
+        b) To organise meetings, agendas (in consultation with the Co-Presidents), and minutes;
         c) To keep relevant club papers in order;
         d) To coordinate elections; and
         e) To maintain the membership list, updating when changes are made.

-      3.8.4 Treasurer
+      3.8.3 Treasurer
         a) To keep and maintain all club financial records;
         b) To hold cheque books, petty cash tins etc;
         c) To keep the club informed of its financial position (at meetings, through regular email reports, or regular newsletter;